OfficeDev/VBA-content/Word-VBA/articles/cb30b08a-b95f-da3f-ceae-7c83a5d2ec9e.md

 Set tableNew = docNew.Tables.Add(Selection.Range, 3, 3)
 For Each cellLoop In tableNew.Rows(1).Cells cellLoop.Select
- MsgBox "This is column " &amp; cellLoop.ColumnIndex Next cellLoop
+ MsgBox "This is column " &; cellLoop.ColumnIndex
+Next cellLoop
 ```